tytydraco/yessleep/out/How_I_gave_birth_to_my_shadow_and_why_its_a_complicated_relationship.md

 Then the Angry Man nodded at the Empty Man to stay and came inside the hotel and, after ten seconds or so, sounds of an argument filled the winter air.

 My mom spent lots of time teaching me Polish, so I could understand almost all of the words the man shouted and they were of anger.
-They were of the fire that Ukrainian partisans from UPA set to Polish barns and churches before the Second World War.
+They were of the fire that Ukrainian partisans from UPA set to Polish barns and churches during the Second World War.

 And of their descendants stealing Polish jobs now, flooding Poland and Europe with immigrants and cheap grain, wanting to put honest farmers like himself out of business.